brandonjschwartz/engineering-website/README.md

       "date" : "9-13-2012"
     }}}

     After many months of eating, hours of analyzing hundreds of dishes, and untold numbers of discussions, we have compiled a list of the most compelling places to dine in Glendale—and beyond.
-    We hope our choices, and the order in which they’re ranked, incite discussion—not to mention many nights out on the town.
+    We hope our choices, and the order in which they're ranked, incite discussion—not to mention many nights out on the town.

     When we set out to rank restaurants for our second annual 25 Best Restaurants list, we didn’t expect there to be a huge shift from 2010’s roundup.
 Boy, were we wrong.
     The last year has seen a tremendous number of new—and very good—restaurants open, and the local dining scene has continued to mature and rocket upward.

     We hope our choices, and the order in which they’re placed, incites discussion—not to mention many dinners out.

     ## Here are the top 3

     * Raffi's Place Restaurant
     * Far Niente Ristorante
     * Mini Kabob